 (5) Supplemental instruction shall be afforded to youth who do not demonstrate sufficient progress towards grade level standards.

 (6) The minimum school day shall be consistent with State Education Code Requirements for juvenile court schools.
 The facility administrator, in conjunction with education staff, must ensure that operational procedures do not interfere with the time afforded for the minimum instructional day.
 Absences, time out of class or educational instruction, both excused and unexcused, shall be documented.

+(7) The facility administrator is responsible for ensuring that youth are available for and transported timely to school for the full time designated for the length of the school day.
+The facility administrator shall develop policies and procedures to ensure that school attendance is a priority and youth are timely transported to and available for school for the full time designated for the length of the school day.

-(7) Education shall be provided to all youth regardless of classification, housing, security status, disciplinary or separation status, including room confinement, except when providing education poses an immediate threat to the safety of self or others.
+(8) Education shall be provided to all youth regardless of classification, housing, security status, disciplinary or separation status, including room confinement, except when providing education poses an immediate threat to the safety of self or others.
 Education includes, but is not limited to, related services as provided in a youth's Section 504 Plan or Individualized Education Program (IEP).

-(c) School Discipline
+(c) School Behavior Management

 (1) Positive behavior management will be implemented to reduce the need for disciplinary action in the school setting and be integrated into the facility's overall behavioral management plan and security system.